abwelch1/codewars-may/README.md

 Your objective for phase one is to complete the kubernetes files, based on the information you review from the Go scraps file.
 Once you have altered the scripts, you will deploy the objects to the minikube cluster.

 HINTS:
+* **You only need to replace values that contain ???** (i.e. secret.yaml is already complete)
-* All necessary files are located within the ```kubernetes_flag``` directory, located in admin home directory (/home/admin/kubernetes_flag)
+* All necessary files are located within the ```kubernetes_flag``` directory, located in admin home directory (/home/admin/kubernetes_flag).
 * You will need to start minikube ```minikube start```
 * You will need to utilize the minikube docker daemon ```eval $(minikube docker-env)```
 	* You can now verify that the prebuilt image exists with ```docker images``` (you only need to focus on the gates-of-moria entry)
 * scraps.go will not compile in current state but contains all information you need to properly configure the kubernetes files. **You do not need to fix scraps.go.
 Do not build a new docker image**
+* The order that you apply the objects in matters.
+Review each object descriptor carefully to see if they reference other objects

 HELPFUL COMMANDS:
 * deploy an object to the cluster: ```kubectl apply -f <filename>``` EX: ```kubectl apply -f pod.yaml```
+* delete an object from the cluster (in case you deploy an object w/ errors): ```kubectl delete -f <filename```
 * retrieve basic info about deployed pods: ```kubectl get pods```
 * retrieve basic info about deployed secrets: ```kubectl get secrets```
 * retrieve basic info about deployed services: ```kubectl get services```